EaseApp/javascript-client/README.md

 ### Parameters:

-The read method takes in 2 paramaters
+The read method takes in 2 parameters

 `path`: The path for the data to be read from `callback`: A callback function that takes in parameters (err, object) where the object is a JSON object with the data if there is no error